Last Updated 6/2019

 A second donated copy of faculty-authored books will be placed in the general circulating collection if they meet the general selection criteria.
 The Library on the Chicago campus will have a running display of faculty-authored books.

-Materials which are no longer useful in supporting a collection which is active and responsive to student, faculty or university administration needs should be withdrawn.
-This is known in library jargon as "weeding."
-The library selectors have primary responsibility for deciding what materials should be withdrawn from the collection.
+Materials that are no longer useful in supporting a collection that is active and responsive to student, faculty, or university administration needs should be withdrawn.

 The following factors may be considered when deselecting library materials: